Advestis/transparentpath/README.md

 ## Requirements

-You will need credential .json file, that you can set in the envvar GOOGLE_APPLICATION_CREDENTIALS.
-If your python code is launched in a google cloud instance (VM, pods, etc...), GOOGLE_APPLICATION_CREDENTIALS should be set by default.
+You will need credentials, aither as a *.json* file, that you can set in the envvar GOOGLE_APPLICATION_CREDENTIALS, or by running directly in a google cloud instance (VM, pods, etc...).

 ## Installation